Jul 23 2018

 By Nick Bennett

-Do you know the best time of day to water your lawn?
+When is the best time to water your lawn?
 Is it something you ever think about, or do you just turn the sprinkler on and forget it – possibly wondering why you’re not seeing the lush, beautiful landscape you’re hoping for?

 Summer weather can vary greatly, and that can have a big impact on what happens to your lawn.
 Irrigation needs are ever-changing, and depend a lot on the season and what is happening with the weather.
 For example, on Cape Cod, one week might experience rain several times over a few days with temperatures hovering around 75.
 The next two weeks could be dry, without a rain shower and high temperatures above 80.
 Obviously, these changes can have an impact on the grass you are watering.
 That seems like common sense, but you’d be surprised how many people forget to account for these factors when setting up their irrigation.